-“Guys, you remember when we said we’d never drink booze and then when we started we told that we’d never smoke weed?
+“Guys, remember when we said we’d never drink booze and then when we started, after that we told that we’d never smoke weed?
 Shit, look at us now.”

-All of us started laughing, and couldn’t stop until Kev passed it back.
-I struggled with opening one of the cans from my backpack.
-Thing is, sitting on the edge of a bridge at 2 AM in the night and watching planes take off from the airport was our Thursday rituals.
-Except for this time, it was different.
-This time Kev was flying for Portugal and all three of us decided to spend the last night together.
-Actually I and Rich were there because we liked to get high and drink our minds away, the typical teenage stuff.
+All three of us started laughing and couldn’t stop until Kev passed the spliff back.
+I struggled with opening one of the beer cans from my backpack.
+Yet, it hardly mattered.
+I was busy admiring our new habit – sitting on the edge of a bridge at 2 am.
+Some sort of thing we did only on Thursdays.
+It got us excited.
+Watching planes run the illuminated pathway and ascend into the sky.
+Now it was different.
+Kev was flying for Portugal.
+Rich and I were there to spend our last night together.
+More like because Rich and I liked to get fucked.

-Time was closing into 3AM.
-Kevs plane was an hour and a half away from ascending into the air, and Kevs journey to Portugal would begin.
-Through laughter, Rich introduced our idea to get higher on grass – the last joint we would share.
-I was growing a little bit anxious about the whole leaving idea because Kev never did such things, and I, I was worried about him.
+Time was closing into 3 am.
+Kevs plane was an hour and a half away from ascending into the air and putting him on a journey to Portugal.
+We were laughing had and Rich invited us to get higher.
+The last joint which we would share.
+I was growing a little bit anxious about the whole leaving idea.
+Kev never did such things, and I began worrying about him.

 “Should we make it stronger than the last time?”
 Rich turned his backpack in front of him and began opening it.